mobak88/Saga-Farmann/README.md

 ## Further development

 They want a live boat but we did not have time to make the feature because the AIS data is difficult to get and the only solution we found is a solution that requires websockets which means we need another backend for the websocket because the next API does not support websockets.
-We contacted other suppleirs of AIS APIs but they have not responded because their target customers are large shipping and comercial companies.
+We contacted other suppliers of AIS APIs but they have not responded because their target customers are large shipping and comercial companies.

 ## Code style